Clearcut (film): Plot

 A seaplane carries white lawyer, Peter Maguire (Lea), to a First Nations reserve in the forests of rural Canada, where activists are engaged in a long, chaotic protest to block a road that would lead to clearcutting on Indian land.
 Maguire is representing the native band whose land is designated for deforestation and has come to tell them that they have lost the court case and that the logging company will begin building their road.
-Once landed a young girl guides Maguire to a scene of police brutalizing protesters as the trees are torn down.
-An elder member of the Nation and Maguire's personal contact, Wilf (Westerman) stoically refuses the loss and determines that it is a long battle.
-Maguire repeatedly states his intention to appeal the court's decision, but quietly doubts the success of doing so.
+A young girl, Polly, guides Maguire to a scene of police brutalizing protesters as the trees are torn down.
+An elder member of the Nation and Maguire's personal contact, Wilf Redwing (Westerman), stoically refuses the loss and states that it is a long battle.
+Maguire repeatedly states his intention to appeal the court's decision, though he admits that he doubts the chances of success.

-Wilf invites Maguire to a sweat ceremony to purify himself and give him clarity on his next course of action.
+Wilf invites Maguire to a sweat lodge ceremony to purify himself and give him clarity on his next course of action.
 The ceremony turns dark as Maguire has haunting visions of cave paintings, fallen trees, blood, and Arthur (Greene).
-Wilf introduces the attorney to Arthur, a militant Indigenous activist, who wears a noticeable pendant.
+Wilf introduces the attorney to Arthur, a militant Indigenous activist, who wears a distinctive star-shaped pendant.
 Maguire commiserates with Arthur, jokingly wishing to blow up the mill and skin the plant manager alive.
 Later that night, Arthur recruits Maguire to kidnap the logging company's plant manager, Bud (Hogan) and the four, including Wilf, take off through the woods where Arthur claims he will "instruct" Peter and Bud in "listening to Mother Earth".